"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 Russian borrowings in French

-Russian borrowings: needed to describe:
+Russian borrowings: needed for description:

 1. features of Russian nature, that is, geographical realities are used (merzlota; ta?ga, steppe, tchernosem)

-3. arts and culture (icone, iconostase),
+3. art and culture (icone, iconostase),

 4. measures and money (poud, rouble, tchervonets, kopeck, verste)

-What are the methods of borrowing?
+What are the borrowing methods?

-• tracing paper (conseil d'entreprise),
+• tracing (conseil d'entreprise),

 An approximate list of Russian words that can be found in French texts and spoken language.